mccraigmccraig/freyja/README.md

 now you can see what the `Freer.bind` call has done - it's cheating, and hasn't done any work at all!
-It's just put the continuation function from its second argument at the end of the `q`
+It's just put the continuation function from its second argument at the end of the `Impure`'s continuation `q` - but it has done nothing to interpret the `%State.Get{}` effect struct in the `data` field

-The `data` in the `Impure` is an effect, it's describing some impure action that the program wants to do.
-Let's continue playing the interpreter, and say that our `State.Get` operation is going to retrieve the value `5` fron some state somewhere - so we pass that value to the first continuation in the `q` (which is `&Freer.pure/1`), which gives us the value `5` wrapped in a `Freer.Pure` struct.
+The `data` effect struct in the `Impure` is describing some impure action that the program wants to do, without specifying anything about _how_ the impure action is to be achieved - that is left entirely up to the interpreter and its `Handlers`.
+Let's continue playing the interpreter, and say that our `State.Get` operation is going to retrieve the value `5` from some state somewhere - so we pass that value to the first continuation in the `q` (which is `&Freer.pure/1`) which, as expected, just gives us the value `5` wrapped in a `Freer.Pure` struct.

 ``` elixir
 freer_2 = (List.first(freer_1.q)).(5)